WMZS-Modding/Word2TXT/README.md

 ```

 ### 4. Usage
-- First, you need to convert your PDF to DOCX.
-I recommend using `Gooogle Drive` and `Gooogle Docs`
+- First, click the application you've downloaded and extracted
-- Second, click the application you've downloaded and extracted
+- Then, in `PDF2PNG`, choose your in put PDF and output folder (*If you prefer Word, you need to convert your PDF to DOCX.
+I recommend using* `Gooogle Drive` *and* `Gooogle Docs`*.
+Then, choose the* `Word2PNG` *section.
+Choose your input DOCX and output folder*)
-- Then, choose the `Word2PNG` section.
-Choose your input DOCX and output folder.
-In the `JPEG2PNG` section, it's optional but it's good for you if you prefer PNG instead of JPEG
+- In the `JPEG2PNG` section, it's optional but it's good for you if you prefer PNG instead of JPEG
 - Next, choose the `OCR Images` section.
 I recommend choosing `Slow` mode to get a better result.
 Choose your language in `Language` part (*Languages will automatically show after you paste* `traineddata` (*Windows*) *or install language* (*MacOS and Linux*)).
 Choose your input image folder and output TXT folder.
 In `Fast` mode, I recommend choosing 4 CPU
 - Finally, check your output TXT folder, you'll see result